Asymmetric list sizes in bipartite graphs: Introduction

 We complement our sufficient conditions for $(k_A,k_B)$-choosability with necessary ones, given mainly by the complete bipartite graphs.
 An easy boundary case is provided as follows, for warmup.
 This generalises a classic non-$k$-choosable construction. \begin{proposition} For any $\delta,k\ge 2$, the complete bipartite graph $G=(V{=}A\cup B,E)$ with $|A|=\delta^k$ and $|B|=k$ is not $(k,\delta)$-choosable. \end{proposition} \begin{proof} Let the vertices of $B$ be assigned $k$ disjoint lists of length $\delta$, and let the vertices of $A$ be assigned all possible $k$-tuples drawn from these $k$ disjoint lists. \end{proof}

-This is best possible in the sense that the conclusion does not hold if $|A|<\delta^k$ or $|B|<k$; however, in Section~\ref{sec:improvement} we exhibit a non-complete graph that is a slightly more efficient non-$(k,\delta)$-choosable construction.
+This is best possible in the sense that the conclusion does not hold if $|A|<\delta^k$ or $|B|<k$; however, in Section~\ref{sec:improvement} we exhibit a non-complete non-$(k,\delta)$-choosable construction that is a slightly more efficient (in the sense that it has $\Delta_A=k$ and $\Delta_B< \delta^k$).
 On the other hand, Proposition~\ref{prop:classic} shows that condition~\ref{itm:transversals} in Theorem~\ref{thm:general} cannot be relaxed much in general.
 This follows for instance by considering the most asymmetric case, namely $k=k_A=\Delta_A$ and $\delta=\Delta_B^{1/k}$, with $k$ fixed and $\Delta_B \to\infty$.
 Thus for fixed $k_A$ and $\Delta_A$ Problem~\ref{prob:asymmetric} is settled up to a constant factor.

 Our second main result is a related but much broader necessary condition for Problem~\ref{prob:asymmetric}, also via the complete case.
 Let us write $\overline{M}(k_1,k_2,\ell)$ for the hypergraph Tur\'an number defined as the minimum number of edges in a $k_2$-uniform hypergraph on $\ell$ vertices with no independent set of size $\ell-k_1.$ This parameter is equivalent to the extremal size of approximate Steiner systems; in particular, $\overline{M}(k_1,k_2,\ell)$ is equal to the cardinality of a smallest $k_1$-$(\ell,\ell-k_2,\mathbb{Z}^+)$ design, cf.~\cite[Ch.~13]{ES74} and~\cite{Kee11}.
+(Recall that a $t$-$(v,k,\mathbb{Z}^+)$ design is a collection of $k$-element subsets, called blocks, of some $v$-element set $X$ such that each $t$-element subset of $X$ is contained in at least one block.)
 We can draw a link between this classical extremal parameter and Problem~\ref{prob:asymmetric}.
 We show the following result in Section~\ref{sec:completesteiner}.

 \begin{theorem} Let $k_A,k_B,\ell, k_1,k_2$ be integers such that $k_A,k_B\ge 2$ and $\ell = k_1+k_2+1$.
 The complete bipartite graph $G=(V{=}A\cup B,E)$ with $|A|=\overline{M}(k_1,k_A,\ell)$ and $|B|=\overline{M}(k_2,k_B,\ell)$ is not $(k_A,k_B)$-choosable. \end{theorem}